kaiden-keane/grades/README.md

 Python script to track grades and display info about it such as average for class, semester, year. grade required to obtain x and so on

-Currently only CLI however a gui version is under progress in the gui branch
+current gui version is under development, the cli branch functionally works